rlagerweij/otgw2influxdb/README.md

 # OTGW2DB

-OTGW2DB is a standalone program which can receive the output from the opentherm gateway ("OTGW") and pass it to InfluxDBn for storage, analysis and graphing.
+OTGW2DB is a standalone program which can receive the output from the opentherm gateway ("OTGW") and pass it to InfluxDB for storage, analysis and graphing.
+It can also decode the message flow to human readable text for diagnostic purposes.
 OTGW2DB also contains a relay component which passes on the unmodified messages received to any connected client.

 The application is build in the Go programming language and can therefore be used on a great number of diffferent platforms including windows, macOs, linux, freebsd etc.